Minkov/pb-interactive-python/EN/00-Intro-to-Programming/06-Homework.md

 ```
 [/code-editor]
 [task-description]
-Write a program to print your name at the first line and calculate and print the expression 5 + 3 at the second line
+Write a program to 'Catlyn' at the first line and print the result of the expression 5 + 3 at the second line
 [/task-description]
 [code-io /]
 [tests]